kerrgamba1/motivational/README.md

 Click the large green button above to download the repository to your computer and open the file called "motivational.pde" with Processing.

 <h1>Step 3: Input Information</h1>
 Open the file "input.csv".
 In the file input the motivational text, motivational image file name (ex: motivationalImage.jpg), and the name of the final file (usually the same as the name of the motivational image.
-Be sure to delete all previous information and make sure to delete any empty rows.
+Be sure to delete all previous information.
 <br>
 <br>
 <b>NOTE:</b> when saving the inputs file be sure that it exports to a csv file OF THE SAME NAME.
 You must replace the old input.csv file with the new one you have updated.